Crossroads Centre: Treatment

 Crossroads Centre is a structured residential program which follows a 12-step approach modeled after the Betty Ford Center and Alcoholics Anonymous.
 As of 2013 the facility has 36 beds.

 Caribbean clients

 Crossroads is the only drug rehabilitation program on the island of 80,000 people.
 At a time when drug trafficking and addiction rates have been rising in the Caribbean, the facility will treat locals at low cost.
 Clapton's target is to have one-third of the beds reserved for permanent residents of the Caribbean islands.
 As of 2013 about 15 percent of the beds go to poor people from Antigua and Barbuda.

 Fundraising

-Eric Clapton personally organises the Crossroads Guitar Festival since 1999, with guests such as Albert Lee, B.B.
-King, Jeff Beck, Keith Richards, Keith Urban, Robbie Robertson and Robert Cray among many others.
+Clapton personally organises the Crossroads Guitar Festival since 1999, with guests such as Albert Lee, B. B. King, Jeff Beck, Keith Richards, Keith Urban, Robbie Robertson and Robert Cray among many others.
 The 2013 two-day event at Madison Square Garden was the fifth such benefit concert.
 Also supported are two halfway houses for recovering addicts, on Antigua for local residents, and in Delray Beach, Florida, for others.